Andriy-Kulak/kulaksMarketplace/README.md

 3. create uport account.
 Instead of signing in you, use your phone to authenticate requests

 Locally Start
-1. run > ganache-cli and copy mneumoic
+1. run > ganache in gui (or ganache-cli with port 7545).
+Copy mneumonic and paste it in metamask.
+2. create a custom RPC in metamask with `http://localhost:7545` to match local ganache environment
-2. paste the mneumonic to metamask and go to localhost:8545
+3. paste the mneumonic to metamask and go to localhost:8545
-3. run > truffle migrate --reset
+4. run > truffle migrate --reset
-4. npm run start
+5. npm run start

 If you were to do deployment of contract to test network from scratch, there are a few initial steps:
 1. Set up infura at https://infura.io/